ABridoux/scout/Playground/Commands.md

 ## Set
 - Will output an error if a key in the given path does not exist.
-- You can set multiple value in one command.
-The `-v` flag is specified to let you see the modified data.
+- You can set multiple values in one command.
+- The `-v` flag is specified to let you see the modified data.

  Set Robert age to: 60
 ```bash